sunshine055/reduce_disinformation/README.md

 1. Intro<br>
 2. Goal Description<br>
-3. Organized list of companies scoring poorly
+3. Worst offenders and other companies scoring poorly
 4. Raw Research as to companies supporting (both directly and indirectly) disinformation spreaders and platformers. <br>
 5. List of major ongoing deadly disinformation campaigns (as of November 24, 2021) <br>
     a) Disinformation pertaining to the global Climate Emergency<br>